infiniteopt/InfiniteOpt.jl/docs/src/guide/measure.md

 underlying distribution.

-For univariate infinite parameters, this package also supports basic Gaussian quadrature schemes.
-Specifically, [`gauss_legendre`](@ref) generates supports and coefficients based on Gauss-Legendre quadrature method for parameters in finite interval. [`gauss_laguerre`](@ref) generates supports and coefficients based on Gauss-Laguerre quadrature method for parameters in semi-infinite interval. [`gauss_hermite`](@ref) generates supports and coefficients based on Gauss-Hermite quadrature method for parameters infinite interval.
+For univariate infinite parameters, this package also supports basic Gaussian quadrature schemes and trapezoid rule.
+Specifically, `gauss_legendre` generates supports and coefficients based on Gauss-Legendre quadrature method for parameters in finite interval. `gauss_laguerre` generates supports and coefficients based on Gauss-Laguerre quadrature method for parameters in semi-infinite interval. `gauss_hermite` generates supports and coefficients based on Gauss-Hermite quadrature method for parameters infinite interval.
 For an introduction to the mathematics of Gaussian quadrature methods, see [here](https://en.wikipedia.org/wiki/Gaussian_quadrature).

+For extension purposes, users may define their own [`generate_supports_and_coeffs`](@ref) to encode custom evaluation methods.
+See [Extensions](@ref) for more details.

 ## Expansion
 In a model, each measure records the integrand expression and an evaluation